 - As it is a 2-in-1 shampoo and conditioner, it saves time, money and effort.

 Different dog shampoos use different formulas.
-In particular, we love the lavender essential oil and oatmeal used in the Colloidal Oatmeal Dog Shampoo.
+In particular, we love lavender essential oils and oatmeal used in the Colloidal Oatmeal Dog Shampoo.
 Lavender smells pleasant and has aromatherapy calming benefits to make the bathing process more relaxing.
 Oatmeal absorbs and eliminates smelly dog odor.
 With the two working together, it’s no wonder why so many dog owners love this shampoo.

 A final dog shampoo that is worth mentioning is the Burt’s Bees for Dogs All-Natural Shampoo.
 Though this product wasn’t selected for its smell, it does effectively remove foul odor at a much lower price than its competitors on the market.